adamgordonbell/amphetype_new/README.md

 5. Option for continuing to the next passage even with typing mistakes

-6. Option for automatically inserting space, newline, and other custom keys (e.g. if you want to only practice letters)
+6. Option for automatically inserting space, newline, and other custom keys

 7. Option to count adjacent errors as only one error